northeast-kansas-library-system/next.training/docs/_sources/basic/basics.rst.txt

 - The early years:
  - NExpress began as a courier system among Northeast Kansas libraries, and several Northeast Kansas Library System members participated with the Kansas City Public Library Consortia (KCLC) through 2008.
 - 2007:
  - In 2007, NEKLS began to explore alternative options to KCLC, and NEKLS decided in 2008 to manage its own shared catalog called "NExpress."
-The Koha integrated library management system was chosen and NEKLS contracted with LibLime - a division of Progressive Technology Federal Systems, Inc. (PTFS) - for support and server management.
+The :term:`Koha` integrated library management system was chosen and NEKLS contracted with LibLime - a division of Progressive Technology Federal Systems, Inc. (PTFS) - for support and server management.
 - 2008:
  - The NExpress shared catalog went live using Koha on August 15, 2008, with 13 participating libraries.
 - 2009: